Recycled linen yarn from Trendsetter Yarns

-Trendsetter Yarns Recycled Linen is a soft, supple yarn that is available in 10 hand-dyed colorways.
+This Recycled Linen yarn from Trendsetter Yarns is a soft, supple yarn that is available in 10 hand-dyed colorways.
 The yarn is 84% recycled linen and 16% standard linen.
 Soft and supple doesn’t sound like linen yarn, right?
 But this yarn is different than other linen yarns!

 The yarn is constructed of five plies, but I was pleased to find that this yarn does not split apart while working with it.
 Each skein weighs 50 g and contains 150 yds of yarn.
-It was very nice to work with and I will soon release a new crochet pattern in this yarn.
+It was very nice to work with!

 For the rest of this year I will be focused on recycling, reclaiming, and reusing as we craft here on my blog and social media channels.
 I have some fun projects in mind to share with you and I will be reviewing and designing in several different yarns that include recycled and reclaimed fibers.